OpenAgentsInc/arcade/README.md

 ## Running locally

 This is pre-alpha and very little works.
-But if you want to run the app yourself, here are basic instructions.
-Consult the [Expo docs](https://docs.expo.dev/) for more details on environment setup, running on device or emulator, and building your own version via EAS.
+But if you like bugs and pain, here are the basics:

 1. `git clone git@github.com:ArcadeLabsInc/arc.git`
 2. `cd arc`
 3. `yarn`
 4. `yarn start`

+Consult the [Expo docs](https://docs.expo.dev/) for more details on environment setup, running on device or emulator, and building your own version via EAS.

 ## Screenshots